Scientific Name: Aesculus chinensis

 Key ID Features:

-Leaves palmately compound with 5-7(-9) elliptic-obovate leaflets 13-20(-30)cm long, bright green in spring, petiolules 0.5-3cm long; panicles up to 40cm long, floret about 2cm wide, petals 4, white with yellow spots, pistil about 2cm long (long style); capsules smooth, oval-round, about 3cm wide, not-like but then splits along carpel lines to release 1(-2) red-brown seed.
+Leaves palmately compound with 5-7(-9) elliptic-obovate leaflets, most 13-20cm long x 5-8cm wide, bright green in spring, petiolules 0.5-3cm long; thryse 20-30cm long, floret 20-50, each ~2cm wide, petals 4, white with yellow spots, pistil about 2cm long (long style); capsules smooth, oval-round, about 3cm wide, nut- or drupe-like but splits along carpel lines to release 1(-2) red-brown seed.
 Winter ID: buds brown and sticky, opposite, small compared to other chestnuts; leaf scar large, with 7 distinct bundle scars grouped 2+3+2.